Russian or Chinese

 STARTALK is one of the projects of the National Security Initiative, a multi-agency effort to expand foreign language education in under-taught critical languages by funding new and existing programs and to provide incentives and rewards for foreign language learning.

 STARTALK’s overall mission is to increase the number of young Americans learning and speaking critical need foreign languages by offering creative and engaging summer learning experiences for students (K-16).

 Lewis University was awarded with Startalk grant four times and launched its first program in the summer of 2009.

 The two main benefits of the STARTALK program at Lewis University are

-The 2012 four week STARTALK Chinese, Arabic, Russian, and Turkish language programs will be conducted concurrently from June 18th to July 14th.
-The Program will begin with the orientation meeting to be held on Sunday, June 17th.
-Both the participants and at least one parent/guardian are expected to attend the orientation.
-The Program will conclude with the Closing Ceremony on July 14th.
+The 2015 Chinese and Russian language programs are four weeks long.
+Classes begin on June 16th with the orientation meeting to be held on Monday, June 9th.
+Both participants and their parents/guardians are expected to attend the orientation session.
+The Program will conclude with the Closing Ceremony on Saturday, July 12th.

 Please note that the program is very intensive.
 Therefore, it cannot be combined with other commitments (e.g., full-time job, athletic activities) since they may interfere with your participation in the program and consequently affect your grade.

 Go to the following link to fill out an online admission application.

 For questions or more information: Professor Lifeng Hu, email@example.com or (815) 836-5319.